nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/quick-overview.md

     *   Hierarchy
     *   Security
     *   Metadata
-*   Binaries streams are stored in a _"Filesystem like"_&nbsp;storage called "BinaryStore".
+*   Binaries streams are stored in a _"Filesystem like"_ storage called "BinaryStore".

 The SQL Database can be: